 I recommend reading the book “Trust After Trauma” written by Aphrodite Matsakis Ph.
 D.

 This book focuses deeply on the nature of traumatic experiences and how we can learn to heal and open ourselves up to experiences after having been through something traumatic.

 Aphrodite does a phenomenal job of addressing the pain and isolation that often follows long after traumatic events.
 The book comes with a number of exercises designed specifically to help you recover from a relationship with a Narcissist.

 It’s perfect for you.
 Give it a shot.

 4. Give Yourself Time

 Don’t expect your wounds to heal the moment you decide to take action on them.

 The healing process will still take time and you deserve as much of it as you need.
-If you find yourself struggling to make progress, try shaking up your routine and including activities that make you happy.
+If you find yourself striving to recover from the Narcissist, try shaking up your routine and including activities that make you happy.